BackupTheBerlios/hjb-svn/trunk/docs/rst/read-connection-metadata.rst

 * is idempotent during the lifetime of a connection.
 I.e, it can be sent more than once to the same URI, and will return the same results.

-If the connection is no longer present, it sends back a *404 Not Found* response.
+* sends back a *404 Not Found* response if the connection is no longer available.

-* when successful, it sends back a HTTP response containing the metadata as a list of key-value pairs in the same format used by HJB message headers.
+* when successful, it sends back a HTTP response containing the metadata as a list of key-value pairs in the same textual format used to transmit HJB message headers.

 .. _back to commands: ./command-list.html